gorkemdolcek/gorkemdolcek/README.md

 ###

-<p align="left"> I am a cyber security, writer and a person with high aesthetic concerns. </p>
+<p align="left"> I am a cyber security, writer and a person with high aesthetic concerns.
+Based in Istanbul, Turkiye. </p>

 ###